alex-jgr/vscsettings/README.md

 Personal preferences for VS Code.
-It's stored here so I have it available anywhere.
+I'm storing them here so I can have them available anywhere.